tdwg/vocab/documentation-specification.md

 **4 Contents of Standards**

 [evaluate]
-At a minimum, each standard must contain:

--   the normative (prescriptive) form of the standard itself (e.g., an XML Schema or human readable text); and
--   a 'Cover Page' document that summarizes the content of the standard [what does this mean in the current context of GitHub, the TDWG website, etc.?]
-    (see below).

 A standard should also contain information on:

 -   the 'Motivation' for the existence of the standard; and
 -   the 'Rationale' for why the standard takes the form it does.

-Standards may contain any number of files provided they are of an appropriate format (see below).

 **5 Packaging of Standards**